c-neto/carlosneto.dev/_sources/blog/2024/2024-02-08-starship-zsh.md.txt

 > _I only used the plugin that really make the difference in my work.
 Thus, don't feel strange about the low number._

-### `zsh-autosuggestions`: Commands Recall Assistant
+### » `zsh-autosuggestions`: Commands Recall Assistant

 No doubts, this is my favorite Plugin.
 This Plugin suggests command completion based on history.
-It is really cool.
+It is amazing.

 ![](image-1.png)

 > <i class="fa-solid fa-link"></i> More Details: <https://github.com/zsh-users/zsh-autosuggestions>

+---

-### `zsh-syntax-highlighting`: Valid Commands by Color
+### » `zsh-syntax-highlighting`: Valid Commands by Color

 This Plugin help to detect the typo in the commands typing in real time.
 When command is correctly typed, the color is Green, otherwise, the color is Red.